top of page

 The 5 Most Iconic Mid-Century Homes in San Francisco

-San Francisco may be known for its colorful Victorians and Edwardians, but the city is also home to some of the most stunning mid-century modern residences in the country.
+San Francisco may be known for its colorful Victorians and Edwardians, but the city is also home to some of the country's most stunning mid-century modern residences .
 Designed by pioneering architects, these homes embody the era’s signature aesthetic—clean lines, open floor plans, and seamless indoor-outdoor integration.
 Here are five of the most iconic mid-century modern homes in San Francisco.

 1. The Donald and Helen Olsen House (1954) – Donald Olsen